cranksters/playdate-reverse-engineering/formats/pds.md

 Offsets are relative to the end of the table, and the first string entry always begins directly after the table.

-### String Entry
+### String Entries

-Each string entry contains an utf8 key, followed by a null byte, followed by a utf8 value, followed by another null byte.
+Each string entry contains an utf8 string key, followed by a null byte, followed by a utf8 string value, followed by another null byte.